-We are quarantining items for 72 hours after they’re returned.
-You can expect at least a four-day delay before your account is updated.
+We are quarantining items after they’re returned.
+You can expect a delay before your account is updated.
 Please know that you will not receive overdue fines for any materials you have out or have returned.

 Why can't I return books after hours?

-LCPL is only accepting returns during operating hours because it allows staff to guarantee that every returned item has been quarantined for more than 72 hours to prevent the potential spread of the COVID-19 virus.
-Most items will not be handled by staff for four days after being returned.
+LCPL is only accepting returns during operating hours because it allows staff to guarantee that every returned item has been quarantined to prevent the potential spread of the COVID-19 virus.

 I have books to donate.
 Where and when can I drop them off?